-I conduct experimental research in managerial accounting and business ethics, with an emphasis on compensation schemes and the role of moral values in managerial decision making.
-For example, in my most recent research, I study how the framing of managerial compensation in conjunction with stable managerial traits affect cooperative behavior.
-I study these phenomena in for-profit and not-for-profit organizations.
-My research has been published in academic journals such as Management Accounting Research, Public Management Review, or the Journal of Business Ethics.
-My research has regularly been featured in the public press such as Barron’s, Le Temps, VoxEU, or the Frankfurter Allgemeine Zeitung.
+My research centers around compensation practices, performance evaluation, and the role of moral values in decision making.
+I study these phenonema in for-proft and not-for-profit settings.
+For example, in my most recent research, I study how clawback compensation schemes affect cooperation among top managers.
+My research has been published in academic journals such as European Accounting Review, Management Accounting Research, Public Management Review, or the Journal of Business Ethics.
+The findings have regularly been featured in the public press such as Barron’s, Le Temps, or the Frankfurter Allgemeine Zeitung.

-I teach cost accounting, management control, experimental methods, and business ethics courses in undergraduate, graduate, and PhD programs.
+I teach cost accounting, management control, experimental methods, and business ethics courses in undergraduate and graduate programs.

 In my spare time, I enjoy spending time with my family, collect vintage watches, and play tennis.

 The interactive effects of manager narcissism and the framing of the manager’s incentive scheme on employee effort (with Miriam Maske and Bernhard Hirsch).
 Presented at AAA 2020, ABO 2020, MAS 2021 (link)

 Earnings Management and Managerial Honesty: The Investors' Perspectives (with Rajna Gibson, Carmen Tanner and Alexander Wagner).
 Presented at AEA Meeting 2017, FMA Meeting 2017 (link)